 [Regulation 6 amended in Gazette 25 Jun 1996 p.
 2923; 30 Jun 2011 p.
 2650.]

-7. Change of particulars
+7. Change of particulars, licensee to notify Commissioner

 A licensee shall, within one month of any change of circumstance that is relative to the information kept in the register, notify the Commissioner in writing of that change.